wchliao/anime_face/README.md

 Due to the storage limit of Github, only 200 pictures are uploaded as samples.

-If you want to train a model that can generate high quality pictures, you can find the original data set [here](https://drive.google.com/open?id=13G5wpkf3MSAMzRXVYI6TImDliXY1gY4d).
+More training data can be downloaded [here](https://drive.google.com/open?id=13G5wpkf3MSAMzRXVYI6TImDliXY1gY4d).

-> Thanks to En-Yu Fan, one of the TAs in Machine Learning and Having It Deep and Structured 2017 Spring, National Taiwan University, to collect data.
+> Thanks to En-Yu Fan for collecting the training data.

 ## Results